Horsetooth Outlet Project (HOP) - Infrastructure Improvements#

 Thank you for your help reducing our water use!

 In addition to Fort Collins Utilities, the Soldier Canyon Dam outlet supplies water to neighboring communities who receive their water from:

 - Fort Collins-Loveland Water District (FCLWD)

 - North Weld County Water District (NWCWD)

-How Will HOP Affect Our Community?#
+How Did HOP Affect Our Community?#

-When Will HOP Begin?
+When Did HOP Begin?